Right of Light Insurance for Developers and Landowners

 If a new building reduces the amount of light coming in through a neighbours window, and the level of light inside falls below the accepted level, then this constitutes an obstruction unless the owner of the affected window waivers their rights.

-If they do not waiver their rights, they will be entitled to take legal action against the landowner, if a Rights of Light expert considers that the light is being blocked.
+If the neighbour do not waiver their rights, they will be entitled to take legal action against the landowner, if a Rights of Light expert considers that the light is being reduced.
+Rights of Light insurance is particularly important in Cities where high rise buildings are prolific.

 This could result in the neighbour seeking a court injunction to have the development reduced in height and size, or in some cases compensation may be paid.